Did the Roll-Out of Community Notes Reduce Engagement With Misinformation on X/Twitter?

 \subsection{Research Implications}

 Our analysis provides several important research implications.
-As our main contribution, we demonstrate that the roll-out of Community Notes had no effect on reducing engagement with misinformation on Twitter in terms of retweet count and like count.
+As our main contribution, we demonstrate that the roll-out of Community Notes had no statistically significant effect on reducing engagement with misinformation on X/Twitter in terms of retweet count and like count.
 This highlights the significance of utilizing real-world data for the evaluation of misinformation interventions \cite{courchesne_review_2021}.

-At a first glance, our findings seem to be inconsistent with the results of an A/B test carried out by Twitter during the pilot phase of Community Notes \cite{wojcik_birdwatch_2022}.
-Twitter found that users exposed to note annotations on tweets were 25--34\% less likely to like or retweet them compared to the control group.
+At a first glance, our findings seem to be inconsistent with the results of an A/B test carried out by X/Twitter during the pilot phase of Community Notes \cite{wojcik_birdwatch_2022}.
+X/Twitter found that users exposed to note annotations on tweets were 25--34\% less likely to like or retweet them compared to the control group.
 From this perspective, misleading tweets with CRH notes are expected to have lower engagement, compared to misleading tweets without CRH notes.
 However, this difference in engagement is not observed in our study.
 Importantly, however, this inconsistency does not necessarily mean that Community Notes cannot inform users and influence their engagement behaviors.
-Rather, our study suggests that the delay in note visibility to users may partially explain the insufficiency of Community Notes in reducing engagement with misinformation.
-A recent study shows that about 95\% of tweets have no relevant impressions after two days, and it only takes about 79.5 minutes before half of impressions are created for a tweet \cite{pfeffer_half-life_2023}.
-Similarly, research on Weibo, a Twitter-like service in China, suggests that approximately 80\% of reshares occur within the first two days of a post \cite{chuai_anger_2022}.
-Nevertheless, the results of our study reveal that on average fact-checking notes require more than two days to become visible, with the shortest response time observed being 80.2 minutes.
+Rather, a plausible explanation might be that the delay in note display to users may partially explain the insufficiency of Community Notes in reducing engagement with misinformation.
+While our subgroup analysis regarding different fact-checking delays fails to find supporting evidence for this notion, this may be because the smallest observed fact-checking delays in our data are still not short enough compared to the spread of source tweets.
+A recent study shows that about 95\% of tweets have no relevant impressions after two days, and it only takes about 79.5 minutes before half of the overall impressions are created for a tweet \cite{pfeffer_half-life_2023}.
+Similarly, research on Weibo, an X/Twitter-like service in China, suggests that approximately 80\% of reshares occur within the first two days of a post \cite{chuai_anger_2022}.
+Nevertheless, the results of our study reveal that, on average, fact-checking CRH notes require more than two days to appear directly on the corresponding source tweets, with the shortest response time observed being 80.2 minutes.
 This delay thus limits their ability to inform users at the early and most viral stage of misinformation diffusion.